 What role should the social sciences play in planned culture change?
-That question has given us a lot of debate over the past 40 years.
-It has produced a bewildering array of perspectives with an equally bewildering array of terms.
-For example, the literature discusses "The Third World", "Undeveloped Nations", "Underdeveloped Nations", "Less Developed Countries", and most recently, "The South" (meaning the southern hemisphere) - all referring to the same societies, but with subtly different connotations.
-This course is aimed at critically evaluating anthropology's role in development studies.
-Towards that end, we will also look at the postmodern critique of the discourse of development.
+Much debated over the past 40 years, that question has produced a bewildering array of perspectives with an equally bewildering array of terms.
+For example, the literature discusses "the Third World," "undeveloped nations," "underdeveloped nations," "less developed countries" and most recently, "The South" (meaning the southern hemisphere) all referring to the same societies, but with subtly different connotations.
+This course critically evaluates anthropology's role in development studies.
+Towards that end, we also will look at the postmodern critique of the development discourse.
 What does anthropology contribute to the development debate?
 Why do people sometimes resist development?
 Can there be development from below?
 What is the relationship between neoliberal hegemony and individual agency?
 How does culture influence development?
 What role can and should anthropologists play in development planning?
 Can one focus on both social development and economic development concurrently, or are they mutually exclusive pursuits in today's "global market?"
-We will pursue these questions through reading theoretical literature on development and then examining case studies and comparative works (produced by development anthropologists and others.)
+We will pursue these questions through reading theoretical literature on development and then examining case studies and comparative works (produced by development anthropologists and others).
 Much of the semester will be devoted to conceptualizations of development and globalization, followed with critical appraisals of them, and with case studies that demonstrate the importance of anthropological fieldwork to the future of development efforts.
 So, our goal is less to decide how to achieve development than it is to understand the ways by which anthropology approaches and analyzes issues in development.
-This course will be offered every 2-3 years.
+This course will be offered every two to three years.
 Prerequisite: ANTH113